Crimea on bumpy road to becoming a Russian province

 "We are a 100 percent export-oriented company.
 We don't know what's next for us," company spokeswoman Marina Romanika said.

-Companies are scrambling to minimize the impact of being suddenly cut off from markets and supply on the mainland.
+Companies are scrambling to minimise the impact of being suddenly cut off from markets and supply on the mainland.

 For now commercial traffic across the Isthmus of Perekop linking Crimea to Ukraine is still flowing - as are water, gas and electricity supplies from the mainland on which Crimea is dependent.
 But business leaders don't expect it to last.